ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 <h3>Step 1: Create an Engineering Account</h3>

-<p>To log in to the machines in the Computer Science labs, or to connect remotely, you will need a College of Engineering account.</p>
+<p>To log in to the machines in the Computer Science labs, or to connect remotely, you will need a <b>College of Engineering account</b>.</p>

-<p>Before beginning with the assignment, go through this <a href=coelabs2.pdf>pdf file</a> that has information about your College of Engineering (CoE) account and also some common issues faced by students.</p>

 <p>You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.</p>

-<p>If you are enrolled in any CoE course this quarter (including CS16), you can create your account immediately.
+<p>If you are enrolled in <i>any</i> CoE course this quarter (including CS16), you can create your account immediately.
 If you are not, you will need to contact the ECI Help Desk at <a href="mailto:help@engineering.ucsb.edu">help@engineering.ucsb.edu</a>.</p>

 <h3 id="step2">Step 2: Open a Terminal</h3>

-<p>The first step in every assignment will be to open a terminal window, which will be the environment you use to write, compile, and run your programs.</p>
+<p>The first step in every assignment will be to open a <b>terminal window</b>, which will be the environment you use to write, compile, and run your programs.</p>

 <p>If you are working on a machine in the Computer Science lab in Phelps 3525, go to <a href="#step2a">Step 2a</a>.</p>
 <p>If you are working on your laptop and it is a Mac or Linux machine, go to <a href="#step2b">Step 2b</a>.</p>